 Digital Excellence in ICT

-Whilst the focus is now on computer programming, there is still a place in education for rewarding the ability to use IT to perform everyday tasks and more.
+Whilst the focus is now more on computer programming, there is still a place in education for rewarding the ability to use IT to perform everyday tasks and more.

-Rather than risk diluting the Computer Science courses, students are encouraged to participate in the Digital Excellence Awards.
+Rather than risk diluting the Computer Science courses, students are encouraged to participate in the Digital Excellence and ECDL Awards.
 These awards are becoming more widely recognised across the world and reward students who acquire strong skills in aspects of using IT.

 The scheme contains a mix of online and offline activities examined by the teacher but moderated by Digital Excellence.
 The activities and assessments in the programme are exciting and challenge the knowledge and skills of the students.